-5.111 The analysis of the Schedule of Modifications highlighted that a number of the other proposed amendments to the Plan (in addition to the new SUE policies which are referred to above) could generate significant effects and impact on its performance in the SA process.
+5.121 The analysis of the Schedule of Modifications and Schedule of Further Modifications highlighted that a number of the other proposed amendments to the Plan (in addition to the new SUE policies which are referred to above) could generate significant effects and impact on its performance in the SA process.
 Accordingly, an appraisal of these modifications has been undertaken.
-A summary of the outcomes of the appraisal of these revised policies is provided below and the full appraisal is presented in Appendix F. Appendix G provides a matrix that summarises the performance of each of these amended policies in the SA process in comparison to the version of the policies that was included in the Core Strategy: Local Plan Submission document.
+A summary of the outcomes of the appraisal of these revised policies is provided below and the full appraisal is presented in Appendix G. Appendix H provides a matrix that summarises the performance of each of these amended policies in the SA process in comparison to the version of the policies that was included in the Core Strategy: Local Plan Submission document.